GOP Reps Face Town Hall Protests Over Obamacare Repeal Efforts - ABC 36 News

-At least two Republican congressmen were met by upset constituents in their home districts Saturday, continuing a recent trend of House members getting met by protesters concerned about health care and specifically the future of the Affordable Care Act.
+At least two Republican congressmen were met by upset constituents in their home districts over the past two days, continuing a recent trend of House members getting met by protesters concerned about health care and specifically the future of the Affordable Care Act.

-In Florida, GOP Rep. Gus Bilrakis’ town hall was packed to the brim and at times got rowdy with attendees bombarding the congressman with questions about health care.
+In Florida, GOP Rep. Gus Bilrakis’ town hall was packed to the brim and at times got rowdy with attendees bombarding Republican officials with questions about health care.

 A Periscope video taken at the event by Progressive Democrats of America shows that many attendees freely and loudly booed at some of Bilrakis’ comments and some waved signs with messages such as declaring “Health Care for All.”